 - DLCO - Diffusion capacity of carbon monoxide.

-Some Pulmonary Function Test, such as thoracic gas volume and other lung volume measurements, can be measured by plethysmography.
+Some Pulmonary Function Tests, such as thoracic gas volume and other lung volume measurements, can be measured by plethysmography.

 - Respiratory infections

-- Breathing difficulty due recent surgery or injury
+- Breathing difficulty due to recent surgery or injury.

-- Airway restriction from tumors, chest wall scarring.
+- Airway restriction from tumors or chest wall scarring.

 - Routine assessment in patient prior to surgery.